alokdube1978/VTON/README.txt

 and processes the incoming data and overlays the jewellery_image on a demo image

-for preview image - when marking thorax points,
+for preview image - when marking thorax points via admin panel (/preview)

-or overlays jewellery_image on the final provided human_image when using the overlayimage end point
+and it overlays jewellery_image on the final provided human_image when using the overlayimage end point (/overlayimage)